-Trump threatens to nix meeting with China’s Xi Jinping over trade tensions
+Trump to hit China with 100 percent tariff amid escalating trade spat

 The relationship between Trump and his Chinese counterpart has been rocky, and both have imposed new measures aimed at countering each other in areas where they are competing for influence, such as technological development.

-Rare earth metals are vital for such development, and China leads the world in refining the metals for use in devices like computers, smart phones and military weaponry.
+Rare earth metals are vital for such development, and China leads the world in refining the metals for use in devices like computers, smartphones and military weaponry.

 On Thursday, China unveiled a suite of new restrictions on the exports of those products.
 Out of the 17 elements considered rare earth metals, China will now require export licences for 12 of them.